14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \md{\phi} = \mathbf{v}\cdot\nabla\phi = wg. \end{align} \]

-If you multiply this equation by $\rho$ and add the product of the continuity equation by $\phi$, you get
+Multiplying this equation by $\rho$ and adding the product of the continuity equation with $\phi$, one obtains

 \[ \begin{align} \md{P} = \frac{\partial P}{\partial t} + \mathbf{v}\cdot\nabla P = \rho wg - P\nabla\cdot\mathbf{v}\tag{14.11}\label{eq:pot_energy_density_flux_form} \end{align} \]

 as a prognostic equation for the geopotential energy density $P = \rho\phi$.
-The prognostic equation for the specific internal energy is $i = c^{(V)}T$
+As the prognostic equation for the specific internal energy $i = c^{(V)}T$, one obtains

 \[ \begin{align} \md{i} = \frac{\partial i}{\partial t} + \mathbf{v}\cdot\nabla i = -p\md{\alpha} + \epsilon = -p\alpha\nabla\cdot\mathbf{v} + \epsilon. \end{align} \]

-If you multiply this equation by $\rho$ and add the product of the continuity equation by $i$, you get
+Multiplying this equation by $\rho$ and adding the product of the continuity equation with $i$, one obtains

 \[ \begin{align} \md{\newtilde{I}} = \frac{\partial\newtilde{I}}{\partial t} + \mathbf{v}\cdot\nabla\newtilde{I} = -\left(p + \newtilde{I}\right)\nabla\cdot\mathbf{v} + \rho\epsilon\tag{14.13}\label{eq:internal_energy_prognostic} \end{align} \]